Damnatio memoriae: Germany

 The destruction of all copies of The Victory of Faith in order to erase Ernst Röhm is considered an act of Nazi damnatio memoriae.
-In the end, two copies survived: one preserved in London and one preserved by the Communist government of East Germany.
+In the end, two copies survived: one preserved by the Communist government of East Germany and one preserved in London that belong to the film's creator Leni Riefenstahl.

+Japan

+An instance of damnatio memoriae-esque policy instituted without governmental decree occurred in the aftermath of the Johnny Kitagawa sexual abuse scandal.
+Following extensive revelations of him sexually abusing underage individuals at his talent agency Johnny & Associates, various public institutions in Japan took extensive measures to remove posthumous relics of Kitagawa's public presence.
+In the aftermath of the scandal, it was announced that anything bearing the name "Johnny", such as related companies and company sections like Johnny's Island and J-Storm and performing groups such as Johnny's West and Kanjani Eight, would undergo changes to remove any trace of the Johnny's name.
+Johnny & Associates would be renamed to SMILE-UP.
+Noriyuki Higashiyama said that "all things with the Johnny's name will have to go," while his niece Julie K. Fujishima said that she wanted to "erase all that remains of Johnny from this world."

+New Zealand

+After the Christchurch mosque shootings in 2019, Prime Minister Jacinda Ardern vowed never to refer to the gunman as a specific person, explaining, "He sought many things from his act of terror, but one was notoriety - that is why you will never hear me mention his name".

 North Korea

 In December 2013, Jang Song-thaek was abruptly accused of being a counter-revolutionary and was stripped of all his posts, expelled from the Workers' Party of Korea (WPK), arrested and executed.
-His photos were removed from official media and his image digitally removed from photos with other North Korean leaders.
+After his execution, his photos were removed from official media and his image digitally removed from photos and videos with other North Korean leaders.

 United Kingdom

 An instance of damnatio memoriae-esque policy instituted without governmental decree occurred in the aftermath of the Jimmy Savile sexual abuse scandal.
-Following extensive accusations of sexually abusing underage, disabled, and dead individuals, various public institutions in the United Kingdom took extensive measures to remove posthumous relics of Savile's public presence.
+Following extensive revelations of him sexually abusing underage, disabled, and dead individuals, various public institutions in the United Kingdom took extensive measures to remove posthumous relics of Savile's public presence.
 This included taking down monuments and memorials to Savile (including his headstone), rechristening locations and awards previously named after him, dissolving charity organizations named after him, and suppressing episodes of television and radio shows which featured or explicitly referenced him.
 In the immediate aftermath of the scandal, BBC News reporter Finlo Rohrer commented that "As bloggers have already noted, the Romans would have understood the Savile erasures as damnatio memoriae [...] people will be able to see the spot where a plaque to him once rested.
 They may know that a path was once named after him."